human-nature-lab/breadboard/CONTRIBUTING.md

 # Contributing
-There are many different ways to contribute to the Breadboard open-source project.
+There are many different ways to contribute to the Breadboard project.
 We welcome issues, code, documentation and examples.

 ## Development

 ### Environment setup
 Breadboard works with Java 7+.
-Make sure this SDK is installed before starting development.
+Make sure the Java SDK is installed before beginning development.

 - `cd frontend`
 - `npm install`

+### Running
+#### Backend development
+If modifications will be made to files in the **frontend** directory, use the frontend development instructions instead
+- Start the play framework server using `sbt "run -Dconfig.file=conf/application-prod.conf"`

-#### Windows
+#### Frontend development
+This uses a slightly different configuration to allow hot module replacement via webpack on frontend files.
+- Start the webpack server using `cd frontend && npm start`
+- Start the play framework server using `sbt "run -Dconfig.file=conf/application-dev.conf"`

-From a terminal run `sbt "run -Dconfig.file=conf/application-dev.conf"`.
+From a terminal run .
 This will start a dev server which will automatically rebuild the frontend files whenever a file changes.